Southport Pier – Southport, England - Atlas Obscura

 Southport Pier

-The second-longest pier in the UK stretches a whole kilometer into the ocean.
+The second-longest pier in the U.K. stretches a whole kilometer into the Irish Sea.

-This is the UK’s second longest pier at a kilometre long, also the UK’s longest overland pier and the UK’s oldest iron pier which also crosses the UK’s largest manmade lake, the Marine Lake.
-As if these weren’t accolades enough, the pier, which has been standing for over 150 years, also won a pier of the year award in 2003.
+At a kilometer long, this is the United Kingdom’s second-longest pier, also the country’s longest overland pier, and its oldest iron pier.
+It crosses the U.K.’s largest manmade lake, the Marine Lake.
+As if these weren’t accolades enough, the pier, a Grade II listed structure that has been standing for over 150 years, also won a Pier of the Year award in 2003.

-From the end of the pier you can see Blackpool to the North, including Blackpool Tower and the Pepsi Max Big One Rollercoaster, beyond it you can see the Southern Fells and the Pennine Hills on a clear day.
-To the South, you can see the Mouth of the River Mersey and beyond that Snowdonia.
+From the end of the pier, you can see Blackpool to the north, including Blackpool Tower and the menacing Big One rollercoaster.
+Beyond it, on a clear day, you can see the Southern Fells of the English Lake District and the Pennine Hills.
+To the south, you can see the mouth of the River Mersey and beyond that Snowdonia.

 Know Before You Go